 We are committed to our core values of Compassion, Respect, and Integrity.
-We practice these values every day as we engage with people at the U-Turn Centre, supporting them as they take steps towards recovery.
+We practice these values every day as we engage with people at the U-Turn Centre, supporting them as they take steps toward recovery.

 Jeff was hired as the Executive Director of the U-Turn Drop-in Centre in 2015.
 His work with U-Turn is supplemented with years of lived experience with addiction and recovery.
 He is a strong advocate for those who struggle with mental health and addiction issues, he continually lobbies government for better services in these areas and is often in the local media speaking on these issues.
 Jeff co-founded the U-Turn Drop-in Centre, is co-founder of Open Door Ministries Carbonear where he serves as a director, serves on the provincial government’s Recovery Council and a number of other boards and committees.
 Jeff has a certificate in Addiction Studies from Mount Royal University, a diploma in Ministry and Theological Studies from Queen’s College, and a number of other certificates that contribute to his work at U-Turn.
 In 2016, he was awarded the Newfoundland Labrador Liquor Corporation (NLC) President’s Award.
 In 2017, he received The Queen’s College Alumni/ae Association Award for outstanding graduate in the Diploma in Theology and Ministry Program, and in 2012, along with his wife Tammy, Jeff was awarded Victoria Citizen of the Year.
 He actively volunteers with the 2615 Victoria Army Cadets as a band instructor which enables him to spend time with his daughter, Laura, and contribute to his community.